Vietnam.vn - Nền tảng quảng bá Việt Nam

 For Thailand, it’s a sense of social insecurity.
 Recent Chinese films like Lost in the Stars and No More Bets are fictional, not set in Thailand.
 But some say the plots mirror real events that have made headlines in recent years, including a Chinese woman who was pushed off a cliff in Thailand by her husband in 2019.
 The woman survived but suffered 17 broken bones.

 The top 10 destinations that Chinese tourists prioritize and want to visit the most now, in order of highest to lowest, include: Singapore, Europe, Korea, Malaysia, Australia, Thailand, UK, Japan, USA, UAE.
-Singapore ranked first thanks to its geographical proximity, in the same Asian region and is one of the safest destinations in the world in 2023.
+Singapore ranked first thanks to its geographical proximity, in the same region as Asia and is one of the safest destinations in the world in 2023.

 Anh Minh (According to CNBC )